Dawn Rochelle Warner

 Dawn Rochelle is an American model, actress, television host and entrepreneur.
 She became a well-known model in the 1990s for mainstream swimwear brands and later appeared in Maxim Magazine and Playboy Lingerie.
 She developed a career as an actress through movies and the popular television series Walker, Texas Ranger.

 Aside from acting and modeling, Warner founded the Miss Bikini United States pageant and the agency Warner Models Agency in 2008.

 In 2006, she was named as one of the Sexiest Vegetarians Alive by PETA and one of the 101 Hottest Women by Maxim magazine.

 In 2011, Warner became affiliated with Playboy.
 She was selected as one of Playboy Intimates' top 50 lingerie models of 2012.

 Personal life

 Warner is the only child of Jeanie and Robert Warner.
 In 1999 she married Josue Ramos, a citizen of Spain.
 They later divorced but have one son, Canyon Joshua.
 Warner likes surfing.
 She and her son are avid surfers.
 In addition to surfing, she and her son are strict vegetarians.

 Career

 Warner began her career at the age of 9 when she went to a commercial audition with friends and landed the role of the middle child in a commercial for ABC Broadcasting.
 She enjoyed the experience and began competing in beauty pageants.
 Her career in pageantry lead her to modeling.
-Her modeling career lead her down two paths, one of entrepreneurship and one of film acting and corresponding.
+Her modeling career led her down two paths, one of entrepreneurship and one of film acting and corresponding.